About Heidelberg Primary School

 The school places great emphasis on the provision of a friendly, safe, caring and supportive environment for students, staff and parents.
 The community views education as a shared responsibility.
 The co-operative partnership between the school and home is a highly valued feature of the school.
 The school is highly regarded in the local and wider community.
 Whole-school approaches to health and wellbeing, curriculum development and assessment are embedded across the school.
 Social-emotional skills and concepts are developed Respectful Relationships and Restorative Practices.

 Teaching teams work collaboratively to differentiate effectively across the learning spaces with the goal of meeting all students at their point of need.
 Students have access to a good range of ICT resources, with an emphasis on embedding their use across the curriculum.
-Our specialist programs of Physical Education, Visual Arts, Japanese, and Science provide students with high-quality programs as well as many enrichment activities.
+Our specialist programs of Physical Education, Visual Arts, Japanese, Library and Science provide students with high-quality programs as well as many enrichment activities.

 At Heidelberg Primary School, we recognise that all learners have skills, abilities, and aptitudes and all have an entitlement to access a broad, challenging, and appropriate curriculum.
 Every learner is entitled to experience a variety of teaching and learning styles and the appropriate level of individual support which will enable them to achieve their full potential.